testingisdocumenting/znai/td-documentation-docs/documentation/flow/names.md

     title: Custom Name
     ---

-To keep things easy on future documentation owners, use this only when necessary.
+To keep things easy for future documentation owners, it's good practice to keep page and file names the same.
+In some cases, however, you want to make exceptions, for example:
-Examples:
 * Need to use special characters in title
 * Want to avoid auto-capitalization